Skip to main content

 The ultimate objective of SDG 4 is universal upper secondary completion and not just enrolment.
 This is despite the fact that, in many countries, education is only free and compulsory up to lower secondary education at most.

 The world is not even on track to achieve universal primary completion by the deadline, let alone upper secondary completion.
-On current trends, only six in ten young people will be finishing secondary school in 2030.
+On current trends, only about six in ten young people will be finishing secondary school in 2030.

 The indicator refers to children who may complete education levels up to 3 or 5 years later than the official graduation age – this can be defined as timely completion .
 But many children complete even later than that - this can be defined as ultimate completion .